valeriangalliat/sans-pression/2018/2018-12-02-session-neipananas-imperiale.md

 # 🍺 Session NEIPAnanas Impériale

-> 📝 Session NEIPA with pineapple (added at the dry hop)
+> 📝 Session NEIPA with pineapple (added at the dry hop).

 ##  ⚖️ Ingredient (6 gallons)